brainuser5705/brainuser5705.github.io/_others/korean.md

 styles: update
 ---

+# June 2025

+## 28 - MASSIVE UPDATEEEEE

+Guess wat?
+I actually didn't do anything I said I would lolol - I took a long vacation and did Anki for a few days, then just dropped everything eventually.

+I'm back now.

 # May 2025

+## 16 - You know what, let's just go all in

+I'm changing my mind.
+Let's just do full immersion.
+I was thinking...at what point of my life am I going to have the most free time than now?
+Probably never.
+So why don't I give it a shot.
+It's not going to be 100% Korean of course, but I'm going to dedicate a considerable amount of time (like ~4-5 hours a day) studying using the activities I listed in previous entries and adding some listening practice with Cloze Master.

 ## 16 - Not much of an update, more so a personal note to self